Your retirement benefit is based on a formula that pays a lifetime monthly benefit. Your benefit is calculated by multiplying three factors:

 MCERA will pay a retirement benefit amount up to but no greater than 100% of your highest average compensation.

 Internal Revenue Code Limits

 Internal Revenue Code (IRC) regulations place a limit on the amount of pension benefits you can receive.
-Under IRC Section 415(b), you generally may not receive more than $215,000 annually (effective January 1, 2017) and the amount is adjusted based on your retirement age.
+Under IRC Section 415(b), you generally may not receive more than $265,000 annually (effective January 1, 2023 through December 31, 2023) and the amount is adjusted based on your retirement age.
 Some safety members are not impacted by the adjusted limits of IRC Section 415(b).
 MCERA will notify you at the time of your retirement if your benefit is affected by the IRC limit.

 PEPRA Members: Cap on Pensionable Compensation

 There is a cap on the amount of compensation you receive that can be included in the calculation of your retirement benefit.
 As of January 1, 2023, the cap for members not covered by Social Security is $175,250 and $146,042 for members who are covered.
 The cap is indexed to inflation based on the CPI for All Urban Consumers and is adjusted each year on January 1.